luckyj5/splunk-otel-collector/deployments/fargate/README.md

 and write the results in file `/etc/ecs_sd_targets.yaml`.
 The `prometheus` receiver is configured to read targets from the results file.
-Note that the values for `access_token` and `realm` are read from environment variables `SPLUNK_ACCESS_TOKEN` and `SPLUNK_REALM` respectively, which must be specified in the container definition.
+Note that the values for `access_token` and `realm` are read from environment variables `SPLUNK_ACCESS_TOKEN` and `SPLUNK_REALM` respectively, which must be specified in your container definition.

 ```yaml
 extensions: